Simmington/Resonate/README.md

 # Resonate
-mock website for a music streaming service build to practice and showcase HTML and CSS capabilities
+mock website for a music streaming service built to practice and showcase HTML and CSS capabilities